 - Message (required)

-After some discussion about potential ramifications, we agreed to add one of the five new form fields as a test:
+After discussion of the potential ramifications of adding so many fields to the form, the client agreed to add only one of the five requested form fields as a test:

 Baseline data was available for the 15-month period prior to implementing the new “budget” contact form field.
 During the baseline period marketing efforts were generally stable.
 No new major campaigns were undertaken.
 The general audience mix stayed the same.

-The form test was run for two months.
+The new form test was run for two months.
 Average monthly data for both cases was tabulated:

 |Average Monthly Data||Baseline||New Form|